 Thus, it causes the link to become a link to Google’s AMP system.
 But, you can remove your AMP content from search results.
 Google even recommended a guide on How to Remove AMP contents from search results.

-- In tools section, click on Real-Time Find and Replace.
+- In the tools section, click on Real-Time Find and Replace.

 - Click Use Regex.